|Location||San Diego, Imperial, and Riverside Counties, California, USA|

 Accessibility: Most of the park’s facilities are wheel-chair accessible, including the main Palm Canyon campground.

-Camping: There are four developed campgrounds with 175 total sites, and eight primitive campgrounds with even more places to camp.
+Camping: There are four developed campgrounds with 175 total sites, and eight primitive overland campgrounds with even more places to camp.
 Primitive campgrounds are free, and sites at developed campgrounds range from fifteen to thirty-five dollars per night (and $80 for a group site at Borrego Palm Canyon Campground).
 There are vault toilets at the primitive campgrounds (except at Yaqui Pass), but not picnic tables or other amenities.
-Fish Creek Campground is the most developed of the primitive campgrounds.
+Fish Creek Campground is the most developed of the off-road primitive campgrounds.
 Its six sites all have their own fire rings, which are not included at other primitive campgrounds.
 Blair Valley Campground is a large undeveloped area situated at 2,500 feet above sea level, providing more moderate temperatures than the desert below.
 Culp Valley is the highest primitive campground at 3,350 feet and Fish Creek is the lowest at 280 feet.

 Campsites: Developed and Primitive